-The MESOPOLITES, or Metropolitans, are to be attached to the archiveoffice, and to be taken care of in the Union-House, when in straits through age or misfortune.
-They will be occupied in the department of the sciences or arts, which this Association professes principally to cherish.
+The Mesopolites, or Metropolitans, are to be attached to the archive-office, and to be taken care of in the Union-house, when in straits through age or misfortune.
+They will be occupied in the department of the sciences or arts, which this Association profess principally to cherish.
 They are also Brethren of the third degree of Scotch Free Masonry, a qualification to be explained afterwards.
-The Union-House is a building which the ostensible Founder of the Union professed to have acquired, or speedily to acquire at ---, through the favor and protection of a German Prince, who is not named.
+The Union-house is a building which the ostensible Founder of the Union professed to have acquired, or speedily to acquire at -, through the favour and protection of a German Prince, who is not named.